mainlp/mainlp.github.io/_pages/thesis.md

 ### **Selected research projects**

-- :hourglass_flowing_sand: _In-context learning from human preference disagreement_.
+-  _In-context learning from human preference disagreement_.
 Aggregating
   annotations via majority vote could lead to ignoring the opinions of minority groups.
   Learning from individual annotators shows a better result on classification tasks such as hate speech detection, emotion detection and natural language inference than